Mahākāśyapa: Scholarly analysis

 Translator Saddhatissa, and with him Silk, argue that there is no equivalent account about Mahākāśyapa waiting in the cave that can be found in the Pāli tradition apart from a single reference in a post-canonical text.
 But Lagirarde points out that the reference found by Saddhatissa and Silk (called the Mahāsampiṇḍanidāna, which Saddhatissa dates to the twelfth century) does indicate the story was known in the Pāli tradition.
 Lagirarde also lists several later vernacular texts from Theravāda countries that mention the account, in the Siamese, Northern Thai and Laotian languages.
 Indeed, Silk himself points at a Pāli sub-commentary to the Aṅguttara Nikāya which mentions that Mahākāśyapa retreated at age hundred twenty in a cave close to where the First Council was held.
 He would dwell there and "make the Buddha's teaching last for 5000 years".
 The First Council itself was held in a cave too, and it may have led to the motif of Mahākāśyapa waiting in a cave.
 Furthermore, in some canonical Pāli texts Mahākāśyapa talks about the decay and disappearance of the Buddhist dispensation, which may also have been a foundation for the story.

 In Mahāyāna discourses

 In general, Sanskrit texts often mention Mahākāśyapa.
 Silk argues that Mahāyāna polemicists used Mahākāśyapa as an interlocutor in their discourses, because of his stern conservative stance in the early texts and opposition of innovation, and his close association with Gautama Buddha.
 This fit with the conservative ideas on Buddhist practice among the early Mahāyāna authors, and the need to legitimize Mahāyāna doctrine, surrounding them with an aura of authenticity.
+Bhikkhu Anālayo surveys different roles of Mahākāśyapa in early Mahāyāna sūtra literature, identifying different authentication strategies that range from presenting him as a faithful student of Mahāyāna teaching to ridiculing him, such as when he is on record for starting to dance at hearing a celestial play music.